linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Slides.md

 ---
+title: The Details of Debt Contracts and Bankruptcy
 parent_directory: Financial Markets and Institutions 2
-title: "1.
-The Details of Debt Contracts and Bankruptcy"
-tags:
-aliases:
-  - The Details of Debt Contracts and Bankruptcy
-parent_folder: Financial Markets and Institutions
-subfolder:
-key_concepts:
+formatted: 2025-12-21 08:35:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+  - debt contracts
+  - bankruptcy
+  - capital structure
+secondary_tags:
+  - debt renegotiation
+  - distressed debt investing
+  - bankruptcy reorganization
+  - securitization structures
+  - liquidity provision
 cssclasses: academia
-linter-yaml-title-alias: "1.
-The Details of Debt Contracts and Bankruptcy"
 ---

-# 1. The details of debt contracts and bankruptcy:.
+# The Details of Debt Contracts and Bankruptcy

 - Strategic effects of debt.
 How much is too much?
 - Bankruptcy & Reorganization: bargaining and strategy.
 - Debt contract renegotiation.
-- Debt exchange offers when bankruptcy is the alternative
+- Debt exchange offers when bankruptcy is the alternative.
 Distressed Debt Investing (especially during a financial crisis).
 - Capital structure is more than debt versus equity: it is a choice of source of funds: who holds and enforces the terms of securities that a firm issues.

-# 2. How the problems and benefits of DEBT contracts are related to banking.
+## 2. How the Problems and Benefits of Debt Contracts Are Related to Banking

 - Banks as the original form of "financial engineering."
 Pooling and Tranching.

-# 3. Securitization Structures
+## 3. Securitization Structures

 - The structure of some securitizations and why they are that way.

-4. Liquidity (what is it?)
+## 4. Liquidity (What Is It?)

 - Liquidity provided by markets
 - Liquidity provided by institutions.

 How are banks and financial panics related to liquidity?

-5. Panics and meltdown (their relation to debt and to liquidity)
+## 5. Panics and Meltdown (Their Relation to Debt and to Liquidity)

 - Bank runs (US and other, in history)
-The Asian Debt Crisis
+- The Asian Debt Crisis
 - Long-Term Capital Management (one possible explanation)
 - Subprime and securitization panic (2007-2008)
 - Restructuring financial institutions out of bankruptcy (CIT finance company)
-1980s run on Continental Bank.
+- 1980s run on Continental Bank.
 Similarities to SVB run in 2023.
 - Runs on Money Market Funds
 - Runs on Stable Coins (Terra and Luna) in 2022.

-6. Bailouts and the role of Government in Crises
+## 6. Bailouts and the Role of Government in Crises

-1980s run on Continental Bank.
+- 1980s run on Continental Bank.
 Similarities to SVB run in 2023.

-- Bear Sterns, Lehman Brothers and the Federal Reserve (if time)
+- Bear Stearns, Lehman Brothers and the Federal Reserve (if time)
-COVID-19 (if time)
+- COVID-19 (if time)

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/d60be6bf-5b36-426c-a834-45ee71a4f950/541ae871df24999597074d70bdcba3317adab9a8c59460f687e6d1662091a2bf.jpg)
 US versus OECD Countries, external funds